pverscha/phd_thesis/10-chapter_1_introduction.md

 #### Shotgun metaproteomics (analysing the metaproteome)
 In this work, we focus on analysing the **metaproteome** of an ecosystem.
+The term metaproteomics was first coined by Paul Wilmes in 2004 [@wilmesApplicationTwodimensionalPolyacrylamide2004] and was previously referred to as **community proteomics** [@wilmesMetaproteomicsStudyingFunctional2006].
 We will first explain how proteins can be identified from a biological sample by using a very advanced device called a **mass spectrometer**.
 Currently, most researchers are using a technique called **shotgun proteomics** when analysing a protein sample and follow a predefined set of steps.
 Each of the different steps in shotgun proteomics (\autoref{fig:shotgun_metaproteomics}) will be covered in detail in this section.